shivangraikar/shivangraikar.github.io/README.txt

 - **About Me**: Provide a brief introduction about myself and links to my Github, LinkedIn, and Medium accounts with the attached Resume too.
 - **Experience**: Work experience in the industry as a software developer and around notable technology stack.
-- **Education**: Highlight my proficiency in various web technologies, programming languages, and frameworks.
+- **Education**: A long haul of academic years of experience circling the software developer side that highlights my proficiency in various web technologies, programming languages, and frameworks.
 - **Projects Showcase**: Display a collection of my projects as a software developer.
-- **Contact**: Include a contact form for potential employers or clients to get in touch with me.
+- **Contact**: Includes a chatbot that enables viewers to reach out to me directly from the web.

 ## Technologies Used